droundy/fac/web/documentation.md

 3. Output specifications beginning with `"> "` followed by the name of the file that is output.
 There is no escaping performed, and only newlines and null characters are disallowed in the file name.
+   There is little need to specify the output for rules, since bilge can determine this automatically.
+The only reason to specify output is so that on the very first build a user can request that we build only the specified rule.

 4. Input specifications beginning with `"< "` followed by the name of the file that is required.
 You only need specify inputs when they are generated files.
-Even then, you need only specify the inputs if you wish to have the build reliably succeed on the first attempt.
+Even then, you need only specify the inputs if you wish to have the build succeed on the first attempt.

 5. There are two ways to specify "cache" files.
 A cache file is a file that may be either read or written by a given command, but